oemof/tespy/docs/advanced_tutorials/develop_components.rst

         :start-after: [sec_17]
         :end-before: [sec_18]

 After checking that everything is correct, it's time to pat ourselves on the back, because we have implemented a :code:`PolynomialCompressorWithCooling` in TESPy.

 5. Further tasks
 ----------------

 Once implementation is complete, the hard work begins.
 Docstrings make your code understandable, while tests ensure its reliability.

-A **docstring** (documentation string) is a multi-line string directly below a function, class, or module definition that explains what the code does, how it is used, and, if applicable, what parameters and return values it has.
-(See here what are the principles in TESPy to write a docstring)

-On the other hand, **tests** check that the code works correctly and does what it is supposed to do.
-This helps to identify errors early on and ensure that any necessary changes can be made safely.
-(See here how to write test)
+If you want to contribute your new component to tespy, then you can have a look at the :ref:`developer guide <developing_label>`.
+More information on component customization and implementation can also be found in :ref:`this section <custom_components_label>`.